Planning for Peace of Mind

 We present seminars on a variety of estate planning and elder law topics; call us if you want to be on our seminar mailing list, or subscribe to our newsletter by completing the simple form at the bottom of this page.

-Nina Whitehurst, the owner of Cumberland Legacy Law, is a member of Wealth Counsel and Lawyers With Purpose.
+Nina Whitehurst, the owner of Cumberland Legacy Law, is a member of Wealth Counsel.
 She is continually upgrading and updating her knowledge of estate planning law through seminars and being an active member of several estate planning attorney email list serves.
 Her husband, Brian Whitehurst, is the firm's marketing coordinator.
 Nina Lamothe is the firm's documentation paralegal.